Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Introduction

-More recently, the topic of \emph{soft lubrication} \cite{SM04} has evolved from the classical field of elastohydrodynamic lubrication \cite{G20}.
-Specifically, \citet{SM04} identified an optimal combination of geometric and material properties to maximize the normal force exerted by a lubrication flow on an object near a soft wall.
+The field of \emph{soft lubrication} \cite{SM04} has evolved from the classical field of elastohydrodynamic lubrication \cite{G20}.
+Specifically, \citet{SM04} identified an optimal combination of geometric and material properties to maximize the normal force exerted by a lubrication flow on an object near a 2D soft wall.
 The topic of lift forces on objects near elastic boundaries is reviewed in more detail in \cite{KCC18,BCS23,R24}.
-Subsequently, \citet{CC10} considered the additional effect of a streaming potential (due to electrokinetic phenomena in the flow) on the deformation of the soft layer, while \citet{PKVS16} investigated the case of a viscoelastic soft layer in several canonical configurations.
-Another variation on the problem, due to \citet{EJG18}, considered a compressible (gas) flow undergoing weak rarefaction through a compliant confinement.
+Subsequently, \citet{CC10} considered the additional effect of a streaming potential (due to electrokinetic phenomena in the flow) on the deformation of the soft layer, while \citet{PKVS16} investigated the case of a viscoelastic 2D soft layer in several canonical configurations.
+Another variation on the problem, due to \citet{EJG18}, considered a compressible (gas) flow undergoing weak rarefaction through a 2D compliant confinement.
 However, in most of these preceding works, the displacement of the elastic wall was considered to be primarily in the vertical direction (as justified by the slenderness assumption) and \emph{directly proportional} to the hydrodynamic pressure, which is a Winkler foundation-like mechanism \cite{DMKBF18}.
-This mechanism is not always the dominant deformation regime, as discussed by \citet{EPKVS21}, who examined the soft lubrication problem for thin and thick elastic layers, the latter \emph{not} being described by a Winkler foundation.
-A careful asymptotic analysis by \citet{CV20} in the case of two-dimensional (2D) slender layers deformed by hydrodynamic forces demonstrated that a nearly incompressible solid produces finite resistance and the classical Winkler model breaks down.
-To address disparate results on elastomeric foundations, \citet{CV20} derived a \emph{combined foundation} model that unifies the pressure-deformation relation across the incompressible and compressible regimes of solid deformation.
+This mechanism is not always the dominant deformation regime, as discussed by \citet{EPKVS21}, who examined the soft lubrication problem for 2D thin and thick elastic layers, the latter \emph{not} being described by a Winkler foundation.
+A careful asymptotic analysis by \citet{CV20} for 2D slender layers deformed by hydrodynamic forces demonstrated that a nearly incompressible solid yields finite resistance and that the classical Winkler model breaks down.
+To address disparate results on elastomeric foundations, \citet{CV20} derived a \emph{combined foundation} model that unifies the pressure-deformation relation across the incompressible and compressible regimes of solid deformation, providing a model that is uniformly valid in the limit of an incompressible solid.
 Importantly, their asymptotic analysis of slender elastic layers also reveals how the transverse components of the displacement depend on the imposed normal load (pressure).